theYeeti/pact-lang.org/docs/beginner/welcome-to-pact.md

 Pact smart contracts are human readable.

+All Pact code gets stored as written in a **human-readable** form on the ledger.
+Pact smart contracts install directly onto the blockchain.
+This allows you to review the running code as it was written and be sure of exactly what it's doing.

-Smart contracts solve business problems that require both technical and non-technical expertise.
+This is important because smart contracts solve business problems that require both technical and non-technical expertise.
 Building the best smart contract solution requires everyone to understand and contribute to the development of the smart contract.

 For that reason, Pact was built to be simple to read and write.
 This simplicity helps provide complete transparency for the logic within its smart contracts.
 This approach also encourages shorter programs.
 The code executes directly on the ledger where it can be read easily by anyone.
 As a result, Pact is easy to understand.